-Transfer of Credits to Senior Institutions Comprehensive Articulation Agreement and Uniform Articulation Agreement
+Transfer of Credits to Senior Institutions: NC Articulation Agreements

-Wilkes Community College (WCC) offers three associate degrees that parallel the freshman and sophomore years at North Carolina public universities, the Associate in Arts (AA), the Associate in Engineering (AE), and the Associate in Science (AS).
-The North Carolina Community College System and the University of North Carolina Board of Governors participates in a cooperative plan called the Comprehensive Articulation Agreement (CAA) that facilitates the transfer of credit for the AA and AS between each of North Carolina's community colleges and between the community colleges and the UNC institutions.
+Wilkes Community College (WCC) offers five associate degrees that parallel the freshman and sophomore years at North Carolina public universities, the Associate in Arts (AA), the Associate in Science (AS), the Associate in Arts Teacher Preparation (AATP), the Associate in Science Teacher Preparation (ASTP), and the Associate in Engineering (AE).
+The North Carolina Community College System and the University of North Carolina Board of Governors participates in a cooperative plan called the Comprehensive Articulation Agreement (CAA) that facilitates the transfer of credit for the AA, AS, AATP, and ASTP between North Carolina's community colleges and the UNC institutions.
 Many North Carolina independent colleges and universities honor a similar agreement called the Independent Comprehensive Articulation Agreement (ICAA).
 The AE is governed by the Uniform Articulation Agreement (UAA), an agreement between the UNC Baccalaureate Engineering Programs and the N.C.
 Community College System AE Programs.
 It applies to all N.C. community colleges that operate the AE program and to the UNC constituent institutions (East Carolina University, N.C.
-A&T, UNC-Charlotte and Western Carolina).
+A&T, North Carolina State University, UNC-Charlotte and Western Carolina).